How AI Can Power Precision Neurotherapeutics, Stroke Recovery, and Expand Access to Care

 Stroke remains one of the leading causes of long-term disability worldwide, affecting over 100 million people globally.
 As our population ages and acute interventions improve, the number of stroke survivors living with disabilities is expected to double in the next two decades.
 This growing crisis demands innovative approaches that go beyond traditional rehabilitation methods—approaches that can deliver more effective, personalized care while expanding access to those who need it most.

-Key elements of precision stroke recovery include:
+Key elements of precision neurotherapeutics could potentially include:

 - Comprehensive assessment of neural and functional deficits